 Proposed to Read:

-The Philanthropic Chairman shall chair the Philanthropic Team that will include the Easterseals Coordinator, ESA for St. Jude Coordinator.
-They shall also receive the “Year-End Philanthropic Report” from chapters, present appropriate awards at the State Conventions, and prepare the International Council Philanthropic Report.
+The Philanthropic Chairman shall chair the Philanthropic Team that will include the Easterseals Coordinator and ESA for St. Jude Coordinator.
+They shall also receive the “Year-End Philanthropic Report” from chapters, present appropriate awards at the State Convention, and prepare the International Council Philanthropic Report.

 Section 16.